Eelolo/Pitchme-test-task/README.md

 python manage.py
 ```

 #### How the test task, the project was whipped up. many points have been omitted, somewhere there is untidiness.
-The project was completed in 5 days
+Only notifications to users by filters are not made  The project was completed in 5 days

 # Plan for revision